RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Discussions

-The conditioning analysis above deals with segregated RANS solvers specifically, where RANS momentum equations and turbulence equations are solved in a segregated manner.
-It is well known that monolithic coupling is the most effective way to improve conditioning.
-However, there are two caveats worth mentioning here in additional to the possible increase in computational costs mentioned earlier.
-First, while monolithic coupling generally improves model conditioning and numerical stability, it is by no means a panacea that guarantees well-conditioning and stability.
-The conditioning and stability ultimately depend on the characteristics of the turbulence model itself.
-For example, the popularity of S--A model in external aerodynamics is largely attributed to its excellent robustness in terms of both model conditioning and numerical stability, which many other models do not have.
-Second, a monolithic coupling for data-driven turbulence models is more challenging than for traditional PDE-based models, if possible at all.
-For example, for a neural-network-based data-driven turbulence model (e.g.,~\cite{ling16reynolds}), a monolithic coupling would be possible, because neural networks models are differentiable.
-However, for non-differentiable models, e.g., those based on random forests or other tree-based models (e.g.,~\cite{wang17physics-informed}), a monolithic coupling is not straightforwardly viable.
+A monolithic coupling for data-driven turbulence models is more challenging than for traditional PDE-based models, if possible at all.
+For example, for a neural-network-based data-driven turbulence model \citep[e.g.,][]{ling16reynolds,zhang2018machine}, a monolithic coupling is possible, because neural networks models are differentiable.
+However, for non-differentiable models, e.g., those based on random forests or other tree-based models~\citep[e.g.,][]{wang17physics-informed}, a monolithic coupling is not straightforwardly viable.